This document provides more in-depth description of how to use the Swing Testing Toolkit editor.

 Note that the recording does not cause the capture of all events.
 You must explicitly choose the component with which you want to interact by left-clicking on it and then select the type of interaction (action or assertion) in the dialog box that will open.
-This greatly reduces the complexity of the test cases.
+This greatly reduces the complexity/maintainability of the test cases.

 When you are finished recording, you must click on the red stop button to stop recording.
-Then you can click the Replay All button to play back the recording.
+Then you can click on the Replay All button to play back the recording.

 The test specifications can be executed using the following method:

 Note that this method ends by closing all the testable windows to prepare the environment for another replay.